-Coffee beans are well-known for their rich aroma and full-bodied flavor, not to mention the jolt of extra energy and the wealth of health benefits that they can provide thanks to coffee nutrition.
-The coffee fruit is often overlooked, however, and not only does this vibrant fruit house the super nutritious coffee bean, but it’s also jam-packed with antioxidants and health-promoting properties all its own, with studies showing that it can boost brain power, fight cancer growth and improve immune function.
+Coffee beans are well-known for their rich aroma and full-bodied flavor, not to mention the jolt of extra energy and the wealth of health benefits they can provide thanks to coffee nutrition.
+The coffee fruit is often overlooked, however, and not only does this vibrant fruit house the super nutritious coffee bean, but it’s also jam-packed with antioxidants and health-promoting properties all its own, with studies showing that it potentially can boost brain power, fight cancer growth and improve immune function.

 So what is coffee fruit extract, is coffee a fruit and should you consider adding this ingredient into your daily diet?
 Let’s break it down and take a closer look at what you need to know about this incredible ingredient.